Stability and chaos in dynamical last passage percolation

 As we noted in Section \ref{s.brlpp}, Brownian LPP is specified by an ensemble of independent two-sided Brownian motions denoted by $B:\R \times \Z \to \R$.
 This ensemble will be called the {\em static noise environment} as we turn to specify its dynamical enhancement.

 Our dynamical model will be denoted by $B: \R \times \Z \times [0,\infty) \to \R$.
-The third argument $t \in [0,\infty)$ is the time parameter for our dynamics.
-The model perturbs the static noise enviroment, in the sense that, for any $t \geq 0$, the marginal $B(\cdot,\cdot,t)$ will have the law of this environment.
+The third argument $t \in [0,\infty)$ is the time parameter for our dynamics which will keep the underlying noise environment stationary.
 The reuse of the symbol $B$ is an abuse, but explicit references to the dynamical model or to the static noise environment will be occasional, and the context will clarify what is meant.

-\begin{definition} The dynamical model $B: \R \times \Z \times [0,\infty) \to \R$ is specified by the process ${\bf X}$ in~(\ref{e.correlation}) in the case that $\mathcal{I} = \R\times \Z$, where the Gaussian process $X: I \to \R$ is the product over~$\Z$ of independent standard two-sided Brownian motions mapping $\R$ to $\R$. \end{definition}
+\begin{definition} The dynamical model $B: \R \times \Z \times [0,\infty) \to \R$ is specified by the process ${\bf X}$ in~(\ref{e.correlation}) in the case that $\mathcal{I} = \R\times \Z$, where the Gaussian process $X: \mathcal{I} \to \R$ is the product over~$\Z$ of independent standard two-sided Brownian motions mapping $\R$ to $\R$. \end{definition}

 To present an explicit construction of the dynamical model, a little notation is needed.
 A dyadic interval of scale $j \in \Z$ is a closed interval whose endpoints are consecutive elements in the set $2^{-j}\Z$.
 The midpoint of such an interval is a dyadic rational of scale $j+1$.
 Thus, for example, odd integers are dyadic rationals of scale zero, and half-integers---elements of $2^{-1}\Z \setminus \Z$---are dyadic rationals of scale one.